unoplatform/Uno.Wasm.Bootstrap/doc/using-the-bootstrapper.md

 If not set, you may get the error `error MSB4036: The "MonoAOTCompiler" task was not found"`.

+### Threading

+Microsoft’s runtime team [has made major changes](https://github.com/dotnet/runtime/issues/85592#issuecomment-2031876112) in .NET 9 to how threads interact with the DOM and JavaScript, aiming to improve stability.

+Since threading was, and continues to be an experimental feature, these changes now prevent managed code from running on the main JavaScript thread — something Uno Platform depends on.

+As a result, WebAssembly threading is currently not supported in Uno Platform apps.
+However, as Microsoft’s runtime team is working on it, we hope that the support for threading may return in future .NET 10 preview builds.

 ### IDBFS

 In version 8.x and earlier of the bootstrapper, IDBFS support was enabled by default.